 • Plus many, many more.

-It is easy to see why then that the mortality rate for dialysis patients reduces quite substantially.
+It is easy to see why then the mortality rate for dialysis patients was reduced quite substantially.
 And truth be told, kidney failure sufferers are more likely to pass away from cardiovascular disease, than from the actual kidneys completely shutting down.

-Therefore we come two question number two “how can I change my outcome?”.
+Therefore we come to question number two “How can I change my outcome?”.

 Top 5 Tips to Extend Your Kidney Dialysis Life Expectancy